Biju Patnaik: Role in Second World War

-Role in Indonesian freedom struggle
+Role in Indonesian independence

 Patnaik met Jawaharlal Nehru during his participation in Indonesian freedom struggle and formed a political association with him.
 Nehru viewed the freedom struggle of the Indonesian people as parallel to that of India, and viewed Indonesia as a potential ally.
 When the Dutch attempted to quell Indonesian independence on 21 July 1947, President Sukarno ordered Sjahrir, the former prime minister of Indonesia, to leave the country to attend the first Inter-Asia Conference, organised by Nehru, in July 1947 and to foment international public opinion against the Dutch.
 Sjahrir was unable to leave as the Dutch controlled the Indonesian sea and air routes.
 Nehru asked Patnaik, an experienced pilot, to help evacuate Sjahrir and other Indonesian leaders.
 Patnaik and his wife flew to an airstrip near Jakarta and landed on an improvised airstrip near Jakarta.
 Using left-over fuel from abandoned Japanese military dumps, Patnaik took off with Indonesian political leaders such as Sjahrir and Sukarno, for a secret meeting with Nehru at New Delhi and brought out on a Douglas C-47 (Dakota) military aircraft reaching India via Singapore on 24 July 1947.

-For his role in assisting Indonesian leaders, Patnaik was awarded honorary citizenship in Indonesia and received the Bhoomi Putra award, described as one of Indonesia’s highest honours, rarely granted to a foreigner.
-In 1995, when Indonesia was celebrating its 50th Independence Day, Biju Patnaik was awarded the highest national award, the Bintang Jasa Utama.
+Patnaik transported supplies and aid to Indonesian resistance fighters, helped train Indonesian aviation personnel, and facilitated diplomatic engagement between India and Indonesia.
+For his contributions to the Indonesian independence movement, Indonesia granted him the honorary citizenship and awarded Patnaik with the Bhoomi Putra (Son of the Soil) award, described as one of Indonesia's highest honors, rarely granted to a foreigner.

+In 1995, when Indonesia was celebrating its 50th Independence Day, Patnaik was awarded the highest national award, the Bintang Jasa Utama.
+The Dakota laid abandoned at Kolkata airport before being restored and put up on display at Bubhaneswar Airport.

-In 2015, Sukarno's daughter Megawati Sukarnoputri recounted how it was Patnaik who suggested she be named Meghavati or "daughter of clouds".
+In 2015, Sukarno's daughter Megawati Sukarnoputri recounted that it was Patnaik who suggested she be named Meghavati or "daughter of clouds".
 She, whose full name is Diah Permata Megawati Setiawati Sukarnoputri, later became Indonesia's first female president, serving from 2001 to 2004.

 In 2021, the Indonesian Embassy in New Delhi designated a room in the name of Patnaik.
 On the walls of the Patnaik room are photographs, newspaper clippings and letters that document Mr. Patnaik's secret assignments to fly out Indonesian leaders, as well as his relations with the Indonesian leadership.